azl397985856/leetcode/thinkings/binary-search-1.en.md

 It should be noted that the solution space of the above topic can only be an integer between the intervals [-1, n-1].
 And decimals such as 1.2 cannot exist.
 This is actually the case for most people.
 However, there are also a small number of problems whose solution space includes decimals.
 If the solution space includes decimals, it may involve accuracy issues, which everyone needs to pay attention to.

 For example, if you ask for the square root of a number x, the answer error is considered correct to the power of $10^-6$.
-It is easy to know here that the size of the solution space can be defined as [1,x] (of course, it can be defined more precisely, we will discuss this issue later), where the solution space should include all real numbers in the interval, not just integers.
+It is easy to know here that the size of the solution space can be defined as [1,x](of course, it can be defined more precisely, we will discuss this issue later), where the solution space should include all real numbers in the interval, not just integers.
 At this time, the problem-solving ideas and code have not changed much, the only thing that needs to be changed is：

 1. Update the step size of the answer.
 For example, the previous update was `l=mid+1`, but now **may**will not work, so this **may**will miss the correct solution, for example, the correct solution happens to be a certain decimal within the interval [mid, mid+1].
 2. Errors need to be considered when judging conditions.
 Due to the problem of accuracy, the end condition of the judgment may have to become ** The error with the answer is within a certain range**.